-FTX covertly transferred its user’s crypto assets into its sister firm, Alameda research leading to a liquidity crunch amidst numerous withdrawal requests.
-This ultimately led to FTX filing for bankruptcy on 11 November, 2022.
+FTX covertly transferred its user? ‘s crypto assets into its sister firm, Alameda Research leading to a liquidity crunch amidst numerous withdrawal requests.
+This ultimately led to FTX filing for bankruptcy on Nov 11, 2022.

 Proof-of-reserve is not a new concept.
-In fact, the idea of PoR got a slight push following the Mt Gox crisis in the year 2014 but later it lost momentum.
+In fact, the idea of PoR got a slight push following the Mt Gox crisis in 2014, but later, it lost momentum.
 After the FTX collapse, the idea of publishing POR has again come into prominence and is now being intensely debated and discussed.
 In fact, well-known crypto companies like Binance and crypto.com have already started the process of filling their PoR.

 Let’s talk about Proof-of-reserves in more detail.

 - 3 How does Proof of Reserve work?